Tudat/tudat/_sources/tutorials/tudatFeatures/mathTools/probabilityDistributions.rst.txt

 where the ``probabilityDistribution`` object is created by the ``createBoostRandomVariable`` function, which takes two inputs:

-    - The type of probability distribution variable, defined by a Tudat-defined enum (we list all options below)
+    - The type of probability distribution variable, defined by a Tudat-defined enumeration (all the options are listed below).
-    - A list of parameters that define the properties of the distribution
+    - A list of parameters that define the properties of the distribution.

 The :class:`InvertibleContinuousProbabilityDistribution` probability distribution comes with three functions that you can used:

-    - The evaluatePdf function, giving the PDF at a given point in sample space
+    - The :literal:`evaluatePdf` function, giving the PDF at a given point in sample space.
-    - The evaluateCdf function, giving the CDF at a given point in sample space
+    - The :literal:`evaluateCdf` function, giving the CDF at a given point in sample space.
-    - The evaluateInverseCdf function, giving the point in sample space for a given CDF values (which must be between 0 and 1).
+    - The :literal:`evaluateInverseCdf` function, giving the point in sample space for a given CDF values (which must be between 0 and 1).
 Note that this is also referred to as a quantile function.

 For instance, we can perform the following: